-Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2005
+Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2006

 Government-wide Financial Statements The statement of net assets and the statement of activities display information about the School District as a whole.
 These statements include the financial activities of the primary government, except for fiduciary funds.
 The activity of the internal service fund is eliminated to avoid "doubling up" revenues and expenses.
+These statements usually distinguish between those activities of the School District that are governmental and those that are considered business-type.
+The School District, however, has no business-type activities.